CCheung96/software-tech-demo/docs/comp1010/classes/classes_-_methods.md

 ## Special methods all objects have

-Thanks to a feature of Java [we will learn later](/404) there are some methods that "come for free" in every class (and thus are attached to every object).
+Thanks to a feature of Java we will learn later <!-- What link did you want?--> there are some methods that "come for free" in every class (and thus are attached to every object).
 A few of these are interesting to us:

   * `toString(): String`
   * `equals(Object): boolean`